The Bankrate promise

 - 48% of surveyed homeowners made repairs in 2022, according to Houzz, and approximately 35% percent planned repairs for 2023.⁴

 - 56% of respondents to a 2023 Bankrate survey were “very uncomfortable” with their amount of emergency savings.⁵

 Sources: ¹Angi, “The State of Home Spending in 2022”; ²CoreLogic, ““Homeowner Equity Insights – Q4 2022”; ³Joint Center for Housing Studies at Harvard University; ⁴2023 U.S. Houzz & Home Study; ⁵Bankrate Financial Wellness Survey

 Emergency repair costs vary tremendously, depending on the size of your home, the area where you live, the nature of the emergency and the extent of the damage.
 However, some repairs are more expensive than others.
 Here’s a breakdown of some of the most common emergency home repairs and how much they typically cost.

 |Driveway||$801 – $2665||$1,729|

 Other common emergency home repairs

-- Natural disasters: The average cost of a flood claim was more than $31,000 as of 2016, according to the National Flood Insurance Program.
+- Natural disasters: As of 2021, the average flood claim payout from the National Flood Insurance Program was $44,401.
 That could all have to be paid out of pocket if you don’t have flood insurance.
 Other disasters like wildfires have costly ramifications, as well.